GabrielAlmeidaFlores/AWS-Certified-Associate/Infrastructure as Code (CloudFormation)/README.md

 - **MyWaitCondition**: This resource defines the condition CloudFormation will wait for.
 It is associated with the `MyWaitHandle` (created in step 1), and specifies two success signals (`Count: 2`) are required before CloudFormation continues.
 The Timeout: `'4500'` means that CloudFormation will wait for up to 4500 seconds (75 minutes) for the signals.
 - **MyEC2Instance**: The EC2 instance creation is dependent on the `MyWaitCondition`.
 The `DependsOn` attribute ensures that the instance is only created after receiving the required success signals.
 - **Outputs**: The `WaitConditionUrl` output provides the URL for sending success signals.
 External systems can use this URL to notify CloudFormation when the conditions are met.

-> [!NOTE]
-> Use `CreationPolicy` when you need a simple, automated way to ensure an EC2 instance or Auto Scaling group is fully set up before continuing stack creation, typically with `cfn-signal` in a startup script.
-Use `AWS::CloudFormation::WaitCondition` when you need to pause stack creation for manual approvals, third-party service integrations, or external processes, and when waiting for multiple success signals from different sources (like EC2 instances, Lambda functions, or external APIs).
-This provides more control, especially when signals cannot be sent using `cfn-signal` and the process happens outside an EC2 instance.

 ##### How to Use the Pre-Signed URL (WaitConditionUrl)